sholladay/denizen/README.md

 denizen.validateUsername.silent('IEndWithABang!')  // => { invalidEnd : 'Username must end with an alphanumeric character' }
 ```

-If `username` is invalid, the returned object will have at least one of properties below.
+If `username` is invalid, the returned object will have at least one of the properties below.

 Key            | Description
 -------------- | -----------